 I love visiting unusual places.
 They are often the places that have earned their spot in California history simply because the owner is trying to do something new.
 Whether it is a hike, a restaurant, or just a collection of odd things, this list is dedicated specifically to the unique stuff I visit in Southern California (from Kern County down).
 It will be an ever-expanding and growing list that will hopefully help you to find many fun attractions right outside your door.
 Also, please feel free to suggest new spots in the comments as well.
-Browse the list by county and click the image to read about the the places you are interested in.
+Browse the list by county and click the image to read about the places you are interested in.
 Have fun exploring!
 You can browse spots in Northern California here.
-Last Updated January 2017 – Click the pictures to read the posts.
+Last Updated July 2019 – Click the pictures to read the posts.

 San Diego County